Student Success & Retention 2018: Inclusion, Intersectionality & Innovation

 FOUR CONFERENCE TRACKS

-Students in Distress: Examples include strategies for working with students experiencing challenging life situations such as marginalization; trauma; food, housing, or financial insecurity; unemployment/underemployment; emotional, mental, and physical health challenges; victimization; and student conduct or other behavioral concerns .
+Student Wellness: Examples include strategies for supporting students experiencing challenging life situations such as marginalization; trauma; food, housing, or financial insecurity; unemployment/underemployment; emotional, mental, and physical health challenges; victimization; and student conduct or other behavioral concerns .

 Equity and Inclusion: Examples include practices, interventions, and structural reforms that strengthen equity for all groups of students including outreach, access, student support services, basic skills, course success, completion of educational goals, and transfer.

-Pathways and Partnerships: Examples include programs which built internal (with other departments) and external (other institutions, community organizations) partnerships to help students successfully connect, progress and complete their goals and partnerships which create pathways that support strong transitions throughout students’ educational journey.
+Pathways and Partnerships: Examples include programs focused on internal (across college departments) and external (with other institutions, community organizations, agencies) partnerships to help students successfully connect, progress and complete their goals.
+Includes partnerships which create pathways that support strong transitions throughout students’ educational journey.

-Retention and Best Practices: Examples include student development, learning, and teaching theories that support student success; increasing student engagement and connection opportunities; leading transformational change; programs/services that align with student success indicators.
+Retention and Completion: Examples include student development, learning theories, and teaching pedagogy that supports student success; curricular alignment and academic pathways; student engagement and campus connections; leading transformational change; and advising and integrated student supports reform.